 Mathematics Placement Test Information

-All incoming first-year students will take the Elementary Algebra test.
-If students perform well enough on this exam, you will automatically be administered the College-Level Math test.
-Incoming transfer students may need to one or both of these tests, depending on your academic history at your previous institution(s).
+All incoming first-year students will take two math placement tests.
+First, everyone will take the Elementary Algebra test.
+The second test you take depends on your performance on the first.
+If you earn a score of 0 - 81 on Elementary Algebra, you will then take the Arithmetic test; if you earn a score of 82-120 on Elementary Algebra, you will instead take the College-Level Math test.
+Incoming transfer students may need to one or two of these tests, depending on your academic history at your previous institution(s).

 In order to help you to prepare for your math placement test, the Academic Achievement Center and Department of Mathematics offer a free, online, math review course, called the 6-Cess Math Review Program.
 Students who participate in the online program will be able to watch refresher videos, view helpful handouts, work on practice problems, and complete rehearsal tests.
 These workshops are not mandatory; our goal is to help every student be as prepared as possible to succeed not just in placement testing, but in their college-level mathematics coursework.
 We recommend that all students review these skills prior to testing, especially if you have not taken a math course within the past year.